saucelabs/elemental-next/frontend/docs/updated-tips/3-work-with-frames/javascript.md

 language: javascript
 ---

-# How To Work With Frames
+# How to Work with Frames

 ## Intro